This article originally appeared in the May 2011 issue of Adventure Cyclist.

 Other stories were tragic.
-Sergeant Mingo Sanders, a highly-decorated soldier who served in the Spanish-American War in Cuba and the Phillipines in many ways was the glue that held the Bicycle Corps together.
-He was sent to Brownsville, Texas, in 1906, along with a contingent of Buffalo Soldiers, in spite of warnings from white officers that sending black soldiers to Texas was asking for trouble.
+Sergeant Mingo Sanders, a highly decorated soldier who served in the Spanish-American War in Cuba and the Philippines, in many ways was the glue that held the Bicycle Corps together.
+He was sent to Brownsville, Texas, in 1906, along with a contingent of Buffalo Soldiers, in spite of warnings from white officers that sending Black soldiers to Texas was asking for trouble.

 “The army didn’t listen and sent these guys down to Brownsville,” Higgins said.
-“Two week later, that town got shot up and everybody blamed the black guys.”
+“Two weeks later, that town got shot up and everybody blamed the Black guys.”